Full AI Automation Without Human Review Is Wrong — Here's Why I Changed My Approach

 Further Reading

-- Building a Semi-Autonomous Bug Bounty System with Claude Code How I built a multi-agent bug bounty hunting system with evidence-gated progression, RAG-enhanced learning, and safety mechanisms that keeps humans in the loop.
+- I Built a Semi-Autonomous Bug Bounty System: Here's the Full Architecture How I built a multi-agent bug bounty hunting system with evidence-gated progression, RAG-enhanced learning, and safety mechanisms that keeps humans in the loop.

-- I Built an AI-Powered Bug Bounty Automation System Why I chose multi-agent architecture over monolithic scanners, and how evidence-gated progression keeps findings honest.
+- I Built an AI-Powered Bug Bounty System: Here's Everything That Happened Why I chose multi-agent architecture over monolithic scanners, and how evidence-gated progression keeps findings honest.
 Part 1 of 5.

-- Human-in-the-Loop: The Ethics of Security Automation Why mandatory human review protects researcher reputation better than any algorithm.
+- Full Automation for Security Research Is Wrong — Here's What Actually Works Why mandatory human review protects researcher reputation better than any algorithm.
 Building AI that knows when to stop.
 Part 5 of 5.